Mývatn in North-Iceland - Part IV - Mt. Námafjall, Krafla & Leirhnjúkur Geothermal Areas

-This area is only some 5 km away from Mývatn and here you will see a big contrast in the landscape and vegetation - changing from the green and vegetated Mývatn area to the barren and colourful geothermal landscape of the Krafla area.
+This area is only some 5 km away from Mývatn and here you will see a big contrast in the landscape and vegetation; changing from the green and vegetated Mývatn area to the barren and colourful geothermal landscape of the Krafla area.

 Mt.
-Námafjall - Hverir - Hverarönd
+Námafjall - Hverir geothermal area

-Hverarönd or Hverir is a barren, high-temperature geothermal area with the biggest fumaroles east of Mt.
+Hverir is a barren, high-temperature geothermal area with the biggest fumaroles east of Mt.
 Námafjall and the whole area is boiling and bubbling and hissing.

 This area is sometimes called "eldhús djöfulsins" in Icelandic, or Hell's (Devil's) Kitchen due to the boiling and steaming hot pots and the strong smell of sulphur in the air - coming from the all surrounding steam and fumarole gas, amongst them hydrogen sulfide.

 I once got sulphur poisoning when the wind was so strong that it blew the fumes straight onto my face and it took me 2 days to recover!
 We don't want that to happen when we are on the road.

 The yellow colour you will see in the geothermal areas, f.ex. in my photo above, are sulphur deposits, of which the hot springs produce considerable amounts.
-Sulphur was mined in Iceland in the olden times, exported, and used in the production of gun powder.
+Sulphur was mined in Iceland in the olden times, exported, and used in the production of gunpowder.

 Now, let's be very careful in this area as it is extremely hot and one can easily get severely burnt if not careful.
-We want our foreign visitors to be safe here, so don't stray off the marked paths and never go inside a fence.
+We want our foreign visitors to be safe here, so don't stray from the marked paths and never go inside a fence.

 I always get startled when I see people stepping inside a fence to get better photos - your next step might be inside a hidden mud pool with boiling hot water!
 I understand the urge to get a little closer to get a better photo or a better look at the mud pools, but it is not worth it.

-We Icelanders are warned by our parents from early age to fear the dangers in Iceland, so we wouldn't even dream of stepping inside a fenced off geothermal area.
+We Icelanders are warned by our parents from an early age to fear the dangers in Iceland, so we wouldn't even dream of stepping inside a fenced-off geothermal area.